-- Students who withdraw from a course before 25% of the classes have taken place are entitled to a full tuition refund. - Students who withdraw after 25% of a class has taken place are charged in full for the tuition of that course. - Refunds to the student will be made within 30 days of the date that the Seminary determines the student has officially withdrawn.
+- Students who withdraw from a course before the drop deadline are entitled to a full tuition refund. - Students who withdraw after the drop deadline are charged in full for the tuition of that course. - Refunds to the student will be made within 30 days of the date that the Seminary determines the student has officially withdrawn.